-- Build upon skills learnt in Key Stage 3 to improve skills, knowledge and understanding in all areas across the curriculum. - Provide students with the opportunity to access a broad range of subject qualifications at appropriate levels including GCSE, functional skills, unit awards and entry levels so that they can access the next phase of their education. - Students will access curriculum that is, where possible, tailored to their interests and future employment, whilst maintaining a broad and balanced curriculum aimed at developing the whole child. - For all students to show an accurate understanding of key subject vocabulary, so that concepts can be embedded into their long-term memory. - For all students to read widely and often, with a range of reading texts including fiction and non-fiction so all students continue to see the value and importance of reading. - To participate in a careers programme that will develop a clear understanding of employment opportunities so that students have a skills and knowledge to make choices about their future adult life. - For all students to continue to develop as confident learners and be able to work independently and with confidence so they are fully prepared for their next stage of education. - For all students to have opportunities to experience enrichment activities that stretch and challenge students of all abilities. - For all students to build resilience when learning, confidence to try new activities and to feel safe to experience failure during the learning process.
+- Build upon skills learnt in Key Stage 3 to improve skills, knowledge and understanding in English and Reading. - Build upon skills learnt in Key Stage 3 to improve skills, knowledge and understanding in Mathematics, including mathematics reasoning skills. - Build upon skills learnt in Key Stage 3 to improve skills, knowledge and understanding in Science, including working scientifically through the curriculum. - Provide students with the opportunity to access a broad range of subject qualifications at appropriate levels including GCSE, functional skills, unit awards and entry level so that they can access the next phase of their education. - Students will access curriculum that is, where possible, tailored to their interests and future employment, whilst maintaining a broad and balanced curriculum aimed at developing the whole child. - For all students to show an accurate understanding of key subject vocabulary, so that concepts can be embedded into their long-term memory. - For all students to read widely and often, with a range of reading texts including fiction and non-fiction and enjoy spending time in the library so all students continue to see the value and importance of reading. - To participate in a careers programme that will develop a clear understanding of employment opportunities so that students have a skills and knowledge to make choices about their future adult life. - For all students to continue to develop as confident learners and be able to work independently and with confidence so they are fully prepared for their next stage of education. - For all students to have opportunities to experience enrichment activities that stretch and challenge students of all abilities. - For all students to build resilience when learning, confidence to try new activities and to feel safe to experience failure during the learning process.